Disaster!

 Disaster!: A Major Motion Picture Ride...Starring You! was a dark ride attraction at Universal Studios Florida.
 Set on a soundstage of a fictitious movie company, Disaster! was based on the park's former Earthquake: The Big One ride, which comically illustrates how special effects are filmed for use in movies.
-The attraction's climax cast the riders as movie extras for a movie finale scene involving an earthquake in a subway station.
+The attraction's climax cast the riders as movie extras for a movie final scene involving an earthquake in a subway station.
 Using high-speed editing techniques, the riders got to see themselves in the form of a movie trailer that included film sequences shot throughout the attraction's pre-show and main ride.

 In August 2015, Universal announced that the attraction would close on September 8, 2015, to make way for Fast & Furious: Supercharged, based on the blockbuster film franchise.

 Attraction history

-Earthquake: The Big One was one of Universal Studios Florida's original attractions, opening with the park on June 7, 1990.
-While the attraction was principally based on a portion of the Universal Studios Hollywood's Studio Tour, its main inspiration came from the 1974 disaster film epic Earthquake.
+Earthquake: The Big One was one of Universal Studios Florida's original attractions, opening with the park on June 7, 1990, the attraction was principally based on a portion of the Universal Studios Hollywood's Studio Tour.
+The original inspiration came from the 1974 disaster film epic Earthquake, with the setting moved from Los Angeles, California to San Francisco, California.
 Over the years, however, fewer and fewer guests knew about the film referenced, so as part of a renovation project, Universal Studios detached the attraction from any existing film property and instead crafted a fictional premise around it by reinventing its storyline.

 On November 5, 2007, Universal Orlando confirmed the refurbishment on the day that the original Earthquake attraction was permanently closed.

 The attraction reconstruction itself took 1 month and 3 weeks.
 Among the changes include a new pre-show experience, and new ride elements that were not in the Earthquake! attraction.

 The attraction started previews on December 23, 2007, after some technical problems delayed the actual opening.
 The grand opening took place on January 17, 2008.
 It was hosted by Universal Orlando Resort President Bill Davis, with Dwayne "The Rock" Johnson making a guest appearance.

 On August 25, 2015, Universal officials announced that Disaster! would be closing on September 7, 2015, to make way for a new attraction based on the Fast & Furious film franchise that would open in 2018.
 The Earthquake: The Big One attraction on the Studio Tour at Universal Studios Hollywood continues to operate under the original title.
 However, the movie on which it is based is now rarely referenced.